expo/expo/docs/pages/get-started/installation.md

 ### Using Expo CLI

-To use Expo CLI, you can use it with `npx` &mdash; a Node.js package runner.
+You can use Expo CLI without installation by leveraging `npx` &mdash; a Node.js package runner.
 For example, to see a list of available commands in Expo CLI, open the terminal on your development machine and run the following command:

 <Terminal cmd={[
 '# See a list of available commands in Expo CLI',